 NERC/UKRI requires any data of long-term value created by NERC-funded activities to be deposited in a NERC Environmental Data Centre.
 The NGDC is the designated repository for geoscientific data.

 - NERC data management planning

 - Open Government Licence

-The National Geoscience Data Centre (NGDC) actively encourages the deposit of openly available data via the Data Deposit Portal.
+The NGDC actively encourages the deposit of openly available data via the Data Deposit Portal.
 The NGDC suggests some simple text can be added to contracts with clients, drillers or consultants, to request that data be deposited with open terms.
-Wording can be found on the Data Sharing Agreement page.
+Wording can be found on the data sharing agreement page.

-These data are available as deposited under the terms of the Open Government Licence by using the deposited data search and the GeoIndex.
-Please note some of our newer layers on the GeoIndex under ‘Boreholes’, Boreholes Other’ and ‘Deposited Data’.
+The data is available as deposited under the terms of the Open Government Licence by using the deposited data search and the GeoIndex.
+Please note some of our newer layers on the GeoIndex are under ‘Boreholes’, Boreholes other’ and ‘Deposited data’.

-The National Geoscience Data Centre (NGDC) actively encourages the deposit of openly available data via the Data Deposit Portal.
-We have engaged with projects like the ASK Network (Accessing Subsurface Knowledge) and more recently through the Dig to Share Project to encourage the deposit of geotechnical data in AGS format.
+The NGDC actively encourages the deposit of openly available data via the Data Deposit Portal.
+We have engaged with projects like the Accessing Subsurface Knowledge (ASK) Network and more, recently, the Dig to Share project to encourage the deposit of geotechnical data in AGS format.